-Richard FitzNigel, Dialogus de Scaccario: The Course of the Exchequer, ed. and trans.
-Charles Johnson with corrections by F.E.L.
-Carter and D.E.
-Greenway (Oxford: Clarendon Press, 1983), p.
-55. FitzNigel gives his source revived in 1183 by Philip Augustus of France when he married Ingeborg, the daughter of Cnut VI, demanding as dowry the ancient right of the King of the Danes in the English kingdom and the use of Danish armies for a year.
-But for the population of eastern England, there could be little hope of restoring a Danish monarchy, and the tendency in the region to plant early Danish roots more likely served to raise their sense of self esteem and to legitimise distinctly Anglo-Danish cultural institutions.
-Hence, the myth of Danish sovereignty grew up amongst writers like Gaimar to address the broader political concerns of people in the eastern part of England.
+But for the population of eastern England, there could be little hope of restoring a Danish monarchy, and the tendency in the region to attempt to plant early Danish roots more likely served to raise their sense of self-esteem and to legitimize distinctly Anglo-Danish cultural institutions.
+Hence the myth of Danish sovereignty grew up amongst writers like Gaimar to address the broader political concerns of people in the eastern part of England.

-Scandinavian Ethnicity in Historiography before La3amon
+Scandinavian Ethnicity in Historiography before Lazamon

-The eastern myth of Danish sovereignty was only one response to a wider debate about the Scandinavian presence in Britain taking place in twelfth-century historiography, including some of La3amon's primary source material.
-In a recent examination of La3amon's knowledge of the Scandinavian world, Frankis finds evidence that La3amon had an awareness of the historical role of the Danes in renaming many English place-names, as well as some knowledge of as a historia Britonum, which Gillingham suggests may have been Gaimar's lost history of the Britons.
-See John Gillingham, The English in the Twelfth Century (Woodbridge: Boydell, 2000), p.
-119.

-See Chronicles of the Reigns of Stephen, Henry II, and Richard I, ed.
-Richard Howlett, 4 vols (London: Rolls Series, 188-1889), Volume I: Containing the First Four Books of the Historia Rerum Anglicarum of William of Newburgh, pp. 368-370, at p.
-368. Philip did not get the dowry he wanted, and he tried and failed to divorce Ingeborg, eventually imprisoning her for twenty years.
-But in 1213, when Innocent III declared King John unfit to rule in England, Philip brought her out again and gave her an honoured place as his queen.
-As Le Saux dates the Brut to 1185-1216, the threat of a potential alliance between Denmark and France was present within five years or so of both the terminus a quo and the terminus ad quem for La3amon's composition of the poem.
-See Françoise Le Saux, La3amon's Brut: The Poem and its Sources, p.
-10. Scandinavian affairs in his own day.
-He could have acquired the latter through the wide travels he claims to have made or from general hearsay based on the travels of others.
-For the history of the Danes in England, La3amon would have had easy access to a variety of sources of information in nearby Worcester, such as the D version of the Anglo-Saxon Chronicle and Archbishop Wulfstan's Sermo Lupi ad Anglos.
+The eastern myth of Danish sovereignty was only one response to a wider debate about the Scandinavian presence in Britain taking place in twelfth-century historiography, including some of Lazamon's primary source material.
+In a recent examination of Lazamon's knowledge of the Scandinavian world, Frankis finds evidence that Lazamon had an awareness of the historical role of the Danes in supplanting many English place-names with Danish ones, as well as some knowledge of Scandinavian affairs in his own day.24 He could have acquired the latter through the wide travels he claims to have made or from general hearsay based on the travels of others.
+For the history of the Danes in England, Lazamon would have had easy access to a variety of sources of information in nearby Worcester, such as the D version of the Anglo-Saxon Chronicle and Archbishop Wulfstan's Sermo Lupi ad anglos.
 By the end of the twelfth century, the influential histories of William of Malmesbury and Henry of Huntingdon were widely available.
-La3amon may also have had access to Geffrei Gaimar's Estoire des Engleis, since it accompanies his immediate source, Wace's Roman de Brut, in all four extant manuscripts (the earliest of which dates to the early thirteenth century).
-Finally, La3amon appears to have known Geoffrey of Monmouth's Historia Regum Britanniae independently of Wace's translation.
+Lazamon may also have had access to Geffrei Gaimar's Estoire des Engleis, since it accompanies his immediate source, Wace's Roman de Brut, in all four extant manuscripts of the former (the earliest of which dates to the early thirteenth century).25 Finally, La3amon appears to have known Geoffrey of Monmouth's Historia regum Britanniae independently of Wace's translation.26